 Energy Future Holdings Corp.
-(EFH) today reported consolidated financial results for the first quarter ended March 31, 2010 in its Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) this morning.
+(EFH) today reported consolidated financial results for the first quarter ended March 31, 2011.
+The quarter results were reported in EFH’s Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) this morning.

-Adjusted (non-GAAP) operating results for the first quarter 2010 totaled a net loss of $215 million compared to a net loss of $265 million for the first quarter 2009.
-For a reconciliation of reported GAAP results to adjusted (non-GAAP) operating results for the first quarter 2010 and 2009, see Tables A2 and A3.
+Adjusted (non-GAAP) operating results for the first quarter 2011 totaled a net loss of $265 million compared to a net loss of $215 million for the first quarter 2010.
+For a reconciliation of reported GAAP results to adjusted (non-GAAP) operating results for the first quarter 2011 and 2010, see Tables A1 and A2.

 Long-Term Hedging Program

-Additional information, including the calculation of Adjusted EBITDA, one of the key metrics used for purposes of certain covenants contained in the EFH senior and senior secured notes indentures, is available in the EFH Form 10-Q on the EFH website at http://www.energyfutureholdings.com/.
+Additional information, including the calculation of Adjusted EBITDA, one of the key metrics used for purposes of certain covenants contained in the EFH senior secured notes indenture, is available in the EFH Form 10-Q on the EFH website at www.energyfutureholdings.com.

 * * *